 Forecasting errors are a typical example, since even stock analysts are frequently wrong about future earnings and prospects for the companies that they cover.

 Representativeness is the extrapolation of future results based on a limited set of observations or facts; hence, this is sometimes known as small sample neglect.
 This is best illustrated by investors seeking a fund in which to invest, basing their decision on the fund's most recent performance rather than covering a longer duration that also included bear markets.
 Often, this is the result of the lack of due diligence, where the investor relies on brochures or other advertising materials put out by the company or fund instead of doing independent research.

 Narrow framing is the evaluation of too few factors that may affect an investment.
 For instance, an investor may buy a security because of its past performance without considering economic factors that may be changing that could change the performance of the security.
 Mental accounting is a specific kind of narrow framing in which different investments are mentally segregated, applying different criteria and due diligence to each account, where the different treatment may be unwarranted.
 For example, treating separate investments as if they were the only investment rather than as part of one's portfolio.

 Biased decision-making and information-gathering is the distortion of personal bias on facts and thinking to conform with one's current opinions or actions.

 Limits to Arbitrage

 So if behavioral bias misprices stocks, why don't arbitrageurs take advantage of the mispricing, by buying and selling until the mispriced stocks equal their intrinsic value?
 Behavioral advocates have argued that mispricing persists because there are limits to arbitrage.

 First, there is the risk that the mispricing will get worse, and, therefore, present a risk to arbitraging.
 The market influence of behavioral bias may exceed the influence of arbitrageurs, especially since arbitraging behavioral bias is not risk-free.
-And even if prices do trend toward their intrinsic prices, it may take longer than arbitrageurs think—maybe longer than their investment horizon.
+And even if prices do trend toward their intrinsic prices, it may take longer than arbitrageurs think — maybe longer than their investment horizon.

 Secondly, financial models may be inaccurate, making arbitrage risky.